How to Make a Winch Cover

 Winches are important pieces of equipment on sailboats that need to be kept clean and well serviced.
 To help keep your winches clean, why not cover them when not in use?
 A canvas cover on your winches can help protect them from rain, dust, UV exposure and other damaging elements.
 Winch covers are a project that you can easily make yourself and today, we’re going to show you how!

-At Sailrite, we carry complete kits that contain all the materials needed to make your own winch covers.
-Each kit contains enough fabric to make four 7”x9” covers or eight 5” x 6” covers.
-We also offer free, downloadable PDF instructions (#X-HT-102209).
+At Sailrite®, we carry complete kits that contain all the materials needed to make your own winch covers.
+Each kit contains enough fabric to make four 7 x 9-inch covers or eight 5 x 6-inch covers.

 In this video you will learn how to measure your winches, pattern the fabric, and sew the covers together.